You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 I’ve found this to be the best thriving traveler’s trick: WRAPS!

-You can use nori sheets, collard greens, lettuce, cabbage leaves or coconut sheets but I found the latter not to be too tasty.
+You can use nori sheets, collard greens, lettuce, cabbage leaves, or coconut sheets but I found the latter not to be too tasty.

-A couple other wraps to check out:
+A couple of other wraps to check out:

-Julian Bakery Paleo Wraps – sold on Amazon
+- Julian Bakery Paleo Wraps – sold on Amazon

-Cassava Flour tortillas – the brand is Siete Foods.
+- Cassava Flour tortillas – the brand is Siete Foods.

 7. Ordering dinner